userfrosting/learn/pages/06.sprinkles/04.customize/docs.md

 [notice]Compared to previous version of UserFrosting, **starting from UserFrosting 5**, the namespace isn't strict anymore.
 There's no more convention to follow.[/notice]

-The namespace is defined in the `composer.json` file in the base directory of our Sprinkle.
+The namespace is defined in the `composer.json` file in the base directory of our sprinkle.
 The default file looks like this :

 Original **composer.json**
 ```json